NM-TAFE/modularity-and-2d-data-structures-susieoneil/readme.md

 ### Step 2: Identify Components to Refactor

-Identify the parts of the code that can be improved.
-Determine which parts of the code can be grouped logically into separate modules.
+~~Identify the parts of the code that can be improved.
+Determine which parts of the code can be grouped logically into separate modules.~~

+- [x] The code would benefit from an MVC approach.
+- A main UI to get moves and display to the user.
+- A board class to store the moves.
+- A game class to analyze the moves and calculate wins.
+(See notes in the code).

 ### Step 3: Modularizing the Code